leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

     In the Create Exadata VM Cluster Page, Provide the required information to configure the VM cluster.

 5. **Compartment**: Select a compartment for the VM cluster resource.
-6. **Display name**: Enter a user-friendly display name for the VM cluster.
+6. **Display Name**: Enter a user-friendly display name for the VM cluster.

     ![Select Compartment and Provide Display Name](./images/select-compartment.png " ")

-7. **Select Exadata infrastructure**: Select the infrastructure resource that will contain the VM cluster.
+7. **Select Exadata infrastructure**: Select the infrastructure resource containing the VM cluster.
      Currently, cloud Exadata infrastructure resources support only one VM cluster, so you must choose an infrastructure resource that does not have an existing VM cluster.
 Click Change Compartment and pick a different compartment from the one you are working in to view infrastructure resources in other compartments.

      ![Select Exadata Cloud Infrastructure](./images/select-exa-cloud-infra.png " ")

-8. **Configure the VM cluster**: Specify the number of OCPU cores you want to allocate to each of the VM
+8. **Configure the VM cluster**: Specify the number of OCPU cores you want to allocate to each VM
      cluster's virtual machine compute nodes.
 The read-only Requested OCPU count for the Exadata VM cluster field displays the total number of OCPU cores you are allocating.

      ![Specify OCPU Cores](./images/specify-ocpu.png " ")